scania-digital-design-system/tegel/core/src/components/side-menu/readme.md

 <!-- TODO: This looks like the docs from https://tegel.scania.com/components/sidemenu/code.
 Should we have it here as well? -->

 # Introduction
-To use the side menu you need to use the basic structural setup with a [functional header](/components/header) and then a side menu and content area nested in a container with the class `'sdds-push'`.
+To use the Side Menu you need to use the basic structural setup with a [functional header](/components/header) and then a Side Menu and content area nested in a container with the class `'sdds-push'`.
 Note that the header should have a `'sdds-nav__mob-menu-btn'` in it so you have something from where to trigger the side-menus open state on lower breakpoints.

-<div style="background-color: var(--sdds-information); padding: 14px; font-weight: bold; font-size: 14px; border-radius: 4px;">This documentation applies to side menu component found in sdds version 3.*</div>
+<div style="background-color: var(--sdds-information); padding: 14px; font-weight: bold; font-size: 14px; border-radius: 4px;">This documentation applies to Side Menu component found in sdds version 3.*</div>

 # Basic structure code example